15bic026/Austin-crime-data-analysis/README.md

 and finally selected the model with best performance metrics.

 ![image](https://user-images.githubusercontent.com/77584094/228095324-a17a3298-16fd-45cd-bf91-95b21450750e.png)

+The above confusion matrix shows the model performance on the basis of test data

 I plotted the Austin map using GeoPandas to visualize which zipcodes fall under dangerous category and found that the central part of Austin is dangerous comaperd to the border parts of Austin compared to the number of crimes in each district and found an insight for people as well as Austin Police Department